 Camp Ellis: Fishing and the Jetty

 Camp Ellis is the quiet neighborhood at the mouth of the Saco River, about four miles from us.
-The Camp Ellis Pier and Jetty is a working fishing pier and rock jetty that is well-known locally for mackerel and striped bass fishing.
+The Camp Ellis Pier and Jetty is a working fishing pier well-known locally for mackerel and striped bass.
 Charter boats operate out of Camp Ellis.
-The jetty itself is the prime angling spot and is busy most summer mornings with locals who know what they're doing.
+The jetty is the prime angling spot and is busy most summer mornings with people who know what they're doing.

-Camp Ellis Beach is quieter than Old Orchard Beach, with bathhouses and paid parking in summer.
-Worth knowing on a day when you want sand without the carnival atmosphere.
+Camp Ellis Beach is quieter than Old Orchard, with bathhouses and paid parking in summer.
+Good on a day when you want sand without the carnival.
 Huot's Seafood Restaurant has been a Camp Ellis institution for decades.
 Stop there after time on the water.

 Scarborough Marsh Audubon Center